-Do you need to exchange drawings and collaborate with others who don't use Autodesk products like AutoCAD®, Inventor®, or Revit®?
-Learn how to publish AutoCAD drawings as DWFTM files and then collaborate using Autodesk Design Review.
-This class covers creating DWF files, using Autodesk Design Review to view, measure, and mark up those DWF files, and then use AutoCAD Markup Set Manager to view and respond to those markups in a seamless collaboration process.
-This class will also illustrate how this same process works with other Autodesk products such as Revit and Inventor.
+Do you need to exchange drawings and collaborate with others who don't use AutoCAD?
+Creating and tracking revisions on projects is a daunting task.
+In this session, you'll learn how to publish AutoCAD drawings as multi-sheet DWF files and then collaborate using Autodesk Design Review.
+We'll cover creating DWF files; using Autodesk Design Review to view, measure, and mark up those DWF files; and then use AutoCAD's Markup Set Manager to view and respond to those markups in a seamless collaboration process.
+Forget all that red-lined paper.
+Now you can track and manage your mark-ups electronically.